 Sign Up With a Winner

 Within the Church’s mission, the most important question priests and deacons need to answer today is, “Who wants to sign on with a loser?
-Why would anyone want to join, or deacon, or celebrate Holy Mass for, a Church that is losing members, seeing fewer people come to Mass as compared with decades ago””
+Why would anyone want to join, or deacon, or celebrate the Holy Sacrifice of the Mass for a Church that is losing members, seeing fewer people come to Mass as compared with decades ago””

-The same attrition is going on in the Jewish and sola Scriptura congregations because the same demons are at work everywhere today.
+The same attrition is going on in the Jewish and Protestant congregations because the same demons are at work everywhere today.
 Moses would not recognize most of Judaism today.
-Rabbi Yeshua’s shlikhim would not recognize most of sola Scriptura life today.
-St. John’s Gospel tells us, “But there are also many other things which Jesus did; were every one of them to be written, I suppose that the world itself could not contain the books that would be written” Jn 21:25, but they confine themselves to sola Scriptura.
+Rabbi Yeshua‘s shlikhim would not recognize most of Protestant life today.
+Rabbi Yokhanan‘s Gospel tells us, “But there are also many other things which Jesus did; were every one of them to be written, I suppose that the world itself could not contain the books that would be written” Jn 21:25, but Protestants confine themselves to sola Scriptura.